Canadian hip-hop

 The Canadian hip hop scene was established in the 1980s.
 Through a variety of factors, it developed much slower than Canada's popular rock music scene, and apart from a short-lived burst of mainstream popularity from 1989 to 1991, it remained largely an underground phenomenon until the early 2000s.

+Canada's multicultural and multilingual fabric has given rise to various subgenres, including Indigenous, French, and Punjabi Canadian hip hop.
+Also notable is the influence of Caribbean rhythms in creating a sound unique to Toronto.

+In the early 1990s, Canadian hip hop artists like Maestro Fresh-Wes, Main Source, and Dream Warriors were popular in the underground hip hop scene.
+In 1998, the collaborative single "Northern Touch" brought hip hop back into the Canadian mainstream.
+Since the 2000's, Canadian hip hop saw a rise to mainstream success led by Drake, and to a lesser extent Kardinal Offishall, Tory Lanez, and Nav.

+History

+Early 1980s

 Canada had hip hop artists right from the early days of the scene—the first known Canadian rap single, Mr. Q's "Ladies' Delight", was released in 1979 just a few weeks after The Sugarhill Gang's historic "Rapper's Delight", and the first French rap single, Lucien Francœur's "Le Rap-à-Billy", was released in 1983.
 For the most part, however, the infrastructure was not there to get most artists' music to the record-buying public; even "Ladies' Delight" was overlooked by Canadian music historians for many years, instead media and reference works erroneously credited Singing Fools' "The Bum Rap", which was released three years later in 1982, as the first Canadian rap single.
-Even if a Canadian hip hop artist could get signed to a record label, it was very difficult for them to get widespread exposure.
-Even if their music videos were played on MuchMusic, many artists could not get their records into stores or played on the radio.

-A few Canadian hip hop artists broke through to mainstream success around 1990, and a few acts such as Maestro Fresh-Wes, Main Source, and Dream Warriors gained cult-status recognition internationally from the underground hip hop scene.
-However, through much of the following decade Canadian hip hop acts experienced a slowdown without any significant artists breaking through to the mainstream.
-No Canadian hip hop songs reached the Top 100 on the Canadian pop charts between 1992 and 1998.
-Beginning in 1998, however, a sequence of events spurred by the anthemic collaborative single "Northern Touch" finally brought hip hop back into the mainstream of Canadian music.

-Canada's propensity to create quality artists who rarely achieved public recognition prompted AllMusic writer Jon Azpiri to state that Canadian hip hop is the "best-kept secret in hip-hop."

-History

-Early 1980s

 In addition to "Ladies Delight", Mr. Q (Jay McGee) released a handful of other rap singles through the last several months of 1979; one, "Party Rapp", included lyrics about the 1979 Mississauga train derailment.
 He was also featured on Rap the Night Away, a 1981 album by Bobby Boyer and Demo Cates which has been credited as the first full-length Canadian hip hop album.

 Toronto's CKLN-FM was an early supporter of the genre, with Ron Nelson launching Canada's first hip hop program, The Fantastic Voyage, in 1983.